lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     These five categories are not required in every input script, and should not necessarily be in that exact order.
-For instance parts 3 and 4 could be inverted, or part 4 could be omitted.
-Note however that LAMMPS reads input file from top to bottom, therefore the *Initialization* and *System definition* categories must appear at the top of the input, and the *Run* category at the bottom.
+For instance, parts 3 and 4 could be inverted, or part 4 could be omitted.
+Note however that LAMMPS reads input files from top to bottom, therefore the *Initialization* and *System definition* categories must appear at the top of the input, and the *Run* category at the bottom.